Request for Applications (RFA)

 - Meeting costs (e.g., Zoom, venue)

-- Stipends to offset volunteerism.
+- Stipends to offset the cost of volunteerism

-- Trainings
+- Rent

 INELIGIBLE USE OF FUNDS